-"residential property" means a property included in a valuation roll in terms of section 48 (2)(b) as residential;
+"Residential property" means a property included in a valuation roll in terms of section 48 (2)(b) as residential;

-"rural communal settlements" means the residual portion of rural communal land excluding identifiable and ratable entities within the property, including State Trust Land and land reform beneficiaries as defined in the Act.
+"Rural Communal Settlements" means the residual portion of rural communal land excluding identifiable and rateable entities within the property, including State Trust Land and land reform beneficiaries as defined in the Act.

-"rural communal land" which includes State Trust Land as defined in the Communal Land Rights Act, the Provision of Land Assistance Act and the Communal Property Association Act; "Sectional Titles Act" means the Sectional Titles Act, (Act No. 95 of 1986); "sectional title scheme" means a scheme defined in section 1 of the Sectional Titles Act; "sectional title unit" means a unit defined in section 1 of the Sectional Titles Act; "senior citizen", is a property owner who is sixty (60) years or older, in possession of a bar coded ID document, is the registered owner of the primary property for which relief is sought, resides permanently on the property, and whose gross monthly income does not exceed five thousand rand (R5000). the primary property for which relief is sought, resides "specified public benefit activity" means an activity listed in item 1 (welfare), 5 (humanitarian), 2 (health care), and 4 (education and development) of Part 1 of the Ninth Schedule to the Income Tax Act; "state trust land" means land owned by the state- (a) in trust for persons communally inhabiting the land in terms of a traditional
+"Rural Communal Land" which includes State Trust Land as defined in the Communal Land Rights Act, the Provision of Land Assistance Act and the Communal Property Association Act;

+"Sectional Titles Act" means the Sectional Titles Act, (Act No. 95 of 1986);

+"Sectional Title Scheme" means a scheme defined in section 1 of the Sectional Titles Act;

+"Sectional Title Unit" means a unit defined in section 1 of the Sectional Titles Act;

+"Senior citizen", is a property owner who is sixty (60) years or older, in possession of a bar coded ID document, is the registered owner of the primary property for which relief is sought, resides permanently on the property, and whose gross monthly income does not exceed five thousand rand (R5000).

+"Specified Public Benefit Activity" means an activity listed in item 1 (welfare), 5 (humanitarian), 2 (health care), and 4 (education and development) of Part 1 of the Ninth Schedule to the Income Tax Act:

+"State Trust Land" means land owned by the state-

-(b) over which land tenure rights were registered or granted; or (c) which is earmarked for disposal in terms of the Restitution of Land Rights 83(2) word corre anoti "vaca Act" includes regulations made in terms of section).
-In this Act, a word or expression derived from a d or expression defined in subsection (1) has a esponding meaning unless the context indicates that her meaning is intended. ant land" means land where no immovable ovements have been erected.
+- (a) in trust for persons communally inhabiting the land in terms of a traditional - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights

+"this Act" includes regulations made in terms of section 83(2).
+In this Act, a word or expression derived from a word or expression defined in subsection (1) has a corresponding meaning unless the context indicates that another meaning is intended.

+"Vacant Land" means land not in use and where no immovable improvements have been erected.

-6. GUIDING PRINCIPLES
+7. GUIDING PRINCIPLES

-In formulating the Rates Policy for Buffalo City Municipality the following guiding principles will be taken into account:
+In formulating this Rates Policy for Buffalo City Municipality, the following guiding principles will be taken into account:

-- Equity, i.e. that all categories of property and categories of owners be treated equitably in relation to each other. - Affordability, i.e. that the rates policy should take into account issues of affordability across categories of owners. - Poverty Alleviation, i.e. that the rates policy should facilitate poverty alleviation within the context of the mechanisms at its disposal. - Social and Economic Development, i.e. that the rates policy should within the context of the mechanisms at its disposal seek to enhance social and economic development. - Financial Sustainability and Cost Efficiency, i.e. that the rates policy should be cost efficient and should enhance the financial sustainability of the municipality. - Encouragement of Development of Property, i.e. that the rates policy should utilize the mechanism at its disposal to encourage the development of property in line with the socioeconomic development needs and goals of the municipality.
+Equity, i.e. that all categories of property and categories of owners be treated equitably in relation to each other.

+Affordability, i.e. that the rates policy should take into account issues of affordability across categories of owners.

+Poverty Alleviation, i.e. that the rates policy should facilitate poverty alleviation within the context of the mechanisms at its disposal.

+Social and Economic Development, i.e. that the rates policy should within the context of the mechanisms at its disposal seek to enhance social and economic development.

+Financial Sustainability and Cost Efficiency, i.e. that the rates policy should be cost efficient and should enhance the financial sustainability of the municipality.

+Encouragement of Development of Property, i.e. that the rates policy should utilize the mechanism at its disposal to encourage the development of property in line with the socio-economic development needs and goals of the municipality.

+Community Participation, i.e. that the rates policy should be reflective of issues and options expressed during public engagements.